 Example Settlement and Verdicts

 I do not have an average settlement value of a knee dislocation case.
 Sample verdicts and settlements cannot tell you the value of your case because there are too many variables of varying significance that cannot be accounted for, particularly in a short case summary.
-But they are still instructive and help victim better understand the possible range of settlement value in your case.
+But they are still instructive and help victims better understand the possible range of settlement value in their case.

 One thing to keep in mind is that if there is a knee dislocation there often many other injuries that can confuse the value of the knee injury.
 I’m omitting a $37 million verdict in California in 2017, for example, because the knee dislocation was just one of the victim’s injuries.